met4citizen/Hypergraph/README.md

 `indegree` | Number of incoming edges.
 `outdegree` | Number of outgoing edges.
 `curvature` | Ollivier-Ricci curvature calculated as the mean of the vertex's edges.
-`energy` | The average number of updated edges in a small light cone.
+`energy` | The average number of updated edges.
-`mass` | The part of 'energy' in which the updated edges connect only pre-existing vertices.
+`mass` | The part of 'energy' in which the right hand side edges connect pre-existing vertices.
-`momentum` | The part of 'energy' in which the updated edges have new vertices.
+`momentum` | The part of 'energy' in which the right hand side edges have new vertices.
-`action` | The average number of causal edges in a small light cone.
+`action` | The average number of causal edges.
-`spin` | The average number of flipped edges in a small light cone.
+`spin` | The average number of edge direction flips.
-`activity` | For spatial graph the world line length / For causal graph the crossings of the world lines.
+`activity` | For spatial graph the world line length.
+For causal graph the crossings of the world lines.
 `frequency` | Aperiodic frequency of spins calculated as the total number of spins divided by the length of the vertex's world line. `SPACE` mode only.

+The setting `Radius` can be used to change sample size.
+In spatial graphs it defines the radius of a n-ball.
+In causal graphs it defines the length of the light cone.
+The setting `Filter` can be use to show only certain range of
+values: low (<25%), mid (25%-75%), hi (>75%).
+If several fields are specific, the shown intensity represents their average.

 ## Notes